josh/selector-set/README.md

 $ bower install selector-set
 ```

 Alternatively you can download the single `selector-set.js` file.
+There are no additional dependencies.

 ```
 $ curl -O https://raw.github.com/josh/selector-set/master/selector-set.js